What is IoT: A Connected World Explained

 Case 2: Developing a Remote Sensor Platform for Global Leaders in Monitoring

-Our client, a company from Norway, developed a modern system that uses hardware sensor data and software algorithms to notify users of issues such as water leaks in industrial and residential areas.
+Our client, a Norwegian company, developed a modern system that uses hardware sensor data and software algorithms to notify users of issues such as water leaks in industrial and residential areas.
 Their sensors track humidity and temperature, enabling real-time responses to prevent damage.

 Although Sensor Innovation had a working product, it lacked an intuitive user interface and efficient operation functionality.
 Our goal was to revamp the UI and add new functionalities, including data display on a virtual building blueprint.